Hercute/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display contents of a dir including hidden files
+Dsiplay dir contents,in long format,with user id and hidden files